U.S., EU, Japan take on China at WTO over rare earths

 Rare earths are crucial for the defense, electronics and renewable-energy industries and are used in a range of products such as the iPhone, disk drives and wind turbines.

-“The irrational exploitation of rare earth in China had led to underestimation of the values of rare earth,” state news agency Xinhua said in a commentary, adding that pollution from rare earths refining had forced it to curb production.

-“It is strange that the Western world has never launched ‘anti-dumping’ measures against China’s rare earth products as they have, more often than not, done to other China-made products such as shoes, shirts and tires.”
+“We invent solar panels, they end up in China.
+We’re inventing electric cars, they end up in China.
+Why?
+Because they’ve got rare earths,” said Michael Silver, chief executive of American Elements, a company that makes rare earth products for the aerospace, defense and automotive industries.

-China has said its export curbs aim to both control environmental problems and preserve supplies of an exhaustible natural resource.
-Refining rare earths requires large amounts of acid, and also produces low-level radioactive waste.
+Beijing said the export curbs are necessary to control environmental problems caused by rare earth mining and to preserve supplies of an exhaustible natural resource.

-Beijing set an export quota of 33,353.7 tons in 2011, but it shipped only 18,586 tons last year, official data shows.
-The squeeze has led to a fourfold increase in export prices over the past two years, encouraging buyers to shift operations to China and also develop non-rare earth technologies.

-China’s Minister of Industry and Information Technology Miao Wei said China was preparing to defend itself in the WTO.
+“We regret their decision to complain to the WTO,” said China’s Minister of Industry and Information Technology Miao Wei, according to the official Xinhua news agency.
+“In the meantime, we are actively preparing to defend ourselves.”

+China’s export quotas were not trade protectionism and did not target any specific country, he added.

 Obama, who has faced criticism from Republican rivals for not being tough enough with Beijing, has hardened his stance on Chinese trade practices as he gears up for a re-election battle.